-INP arrangements to enable the transfer of customers from one company to another.
+Interim Number Portability (INP) is the ability to move telephone service from one service provider to another using Remote Call Forwarding (RCF), Direct Inward Dialing (DID), or equivalent means.29 Prior to the implementation of permanent LNP, companies entered into INP arrangements to enable the transfer of customers from one company to another.
 Under these INP arrangements, two telephone numbers are associated with each customer.
-LNP eliminates the need for two telephone numbers for each customer when the customers change companies because customers can take their numbers with them.
+LNP eliminates the need for two telephone numbers for each customer when the customers change companies, because customers can take their numbers with them.

-Since the 510 area code is included in one of the top 100 MSAs in the nation, all wireline carriers should have become LNP-capable by the end of December 1998.32 The only companies who reported INP numbers were ILECs.
-They reported a total of 97 INP numbers in the 510 area code.
-Since all the reported INP numbers were from ILECs and none were from their competitors, it does not appear that INP exists in the 510 area code to facilitate competition for customers.
+Since the 619 area code is included in one of the top 100 MSAs in the nation, all wireline carriers in the 619 should be LNP-capable.30 The only company that reported INP numbers was a ILEC.
+It reported a total of 1,462 INP numbers in the 619 area code.
+Since all the reported INP numbers were from an ILEC and none was from its competitors, it does not appear that INP exists in the 619 area code to facilitate competition for customers.
 Thus, TD questions why any INP numbers exist in this area code.
-Switching to LNP technology and eliminating INP will free up half of the 97 numbers that are currently dedicated to INP.
+Switching to LNP technology and eliminating INP will free up half of the 1,462 numbers that are currently dedicated to INP.

-Recommendation for INP-Related Conservation Measures
+Recommendations for INP-Related Conservation Measures

-- The CPUC should require companies to transition from INP to LNP in the 510 area code and implement a monitoring mechanism to ensure compliance. - The CPUC should adopt a schedule for transitioning INP arrangements to LNP in all other California area codes.
+- The CPUC should require companies to transition from INP to LNP in the 619 area code and implement a monitoring mechanism to ensure compliance. - The CPUC should adopt a schedule for transitioning INP arrangements to LNP in all other California area codes.